 If the proverbial mother had it her way, Mother's Day would simply be a clean and safe day.
 For you see, first things first with a mother.
-First, we get clean and safe and then we can talk about happiness and joy and love and silliness.
-Now, mind you, clean and safe might seem to be simple accomplishments but even in ordinary times, it takes materials such as clean cloth, clean water, effort and oversight and diligence to achieve those goals.
-During a pandemic, we now know these goals are very challenging!
-Can you imagine what it takes amidst poverty, overcrowding or war?
+First we get clean and safe and then we can talk about happiness and joy and love and silliness.
+Now, mind you, clean and safe might seem to be simple accomplishments but even in ordinary times, it takes materials such as clean cloth, clean water, effort and also oversight and diligence to achieve those goals.
+Can you imagine what it takes in the midst of poverty, overcrowding or war?
 Speaking of war, recall that mothers are always, in addition to working toward cleanliness and orderliness, looking for ways for everyone to get along.
 Getting along might mean living in peace, or, as every mother has pleaded at some point in time, "Can we just have some peace and quiet?"
-This is also challenging during a pandemic with "lock down" and "stay at home" without friends, sports, or social gatherings.
-Aim for peace and find ways to be happy.

 While I am not a big fan of forced feelings a.k.a. holidays, I am thankful for a few, including Memorial Day and Mother's Day.
 I think of my mother often and appreciate her more and more as I age.
 I recently guessed correctly that a friend was upset when I saw her busily cleaning and organizing.
 I told her, with a chuckle, that my mother always tried to clean away her troubles.
-Of course, it did not dissolve the problem, only grime, but it did diffuse emotions such as anger and frustration.
+Of course, it did not dissolve the problem, only grime, but it did diffuse emotions such as anger and anxiety.